Skip to content

 • Complete a full medical check-up

-• Carry prescribed medicines with doctor’s prescription
+• Carry prescribed medicines with a doctor’s prescription

 • Get country-specific vaccinations

-• Pack basic first-aid and winter medicines
+• Pack a basic first-aid kit and cold/flu medicines

 7. Join Student Groups